dieutx/overlayer-bot/README.md

 ## Safety & Security Disclaimer

 - **Never share your `pv.txt` or `proxy.txt`** files.
-They contain sensitive credentials.
+They contain sensitive credentials and must be protected.
 - Keep `.gitignore` updated to block raw private keys and proxies from git commits.
-- This codebase is meant for testnet/development automation purposes.
+- This codebase is meant for testnet/development automation and local simulation purposes.

+---

+## Educational License & Terms of Use

+This software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and non-infringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability, whether in an action of contract, tort or otherwise, arising from, out of, or in connection with the software or the use or other dealings in the software.